 And speaking about water, and this also applies to clouds and vehicle headlights for example, a long exposure with an ND filter can give you very pleasing results.

-If you want to master the use of filters, the best thing you can do is to study our definitive guide to long exposure photography with filters.
+If you want to master the use of filters, the best thing you can do is to study our lens filters guide.